Waste Wizard & Environmental Service Guide

-- Basketball pole & net: The pole must be cut down to three feet in length.
+- Basketball poles/nets: The pole must be cut down to three feet in length.

-- Alkaline Batteries: Only regular household alkaline batteries (such as A, AA, C, or D) may be disposed of with regular trash.
-Rechargable batteries, button cell batteries, and lithium batteries must be disposed of as Hazardous Waste.
+- Alkaline batteries: Only regular household alkaline batteries (such as A, AA, C, or D) may be disposed of with regular trash.
+Rechargeable batteries, button cell batteries, and lithium batteries must be disposed of as Hazardous Waste.
 Laptop battery packs should be disposed of with Electronic Waste.

-- Building or construction material: These items will be picked up by the City only if there is a building permit on display with the green sticker.
+- Building/construction materials: These items will be picked up by the City only if there is a building permit on display with the green sticker.
 Otherwise you must contract with a private disposal company.

-- Camping stove: The City will pick these up if there is no propane tank attached.
+- Camping stoves: The City will pick these up if there is no propane tank attached.

-- CDs/DVDs and their covers: But please consider dropping them off for Electronics Recycling any weekday at DPW, One Franey Road, 8 a.m. to 4 p.m.
+- CDs/DVDs and covers (But please consider dropping them off for Electronics Recycling any weekday at DPW, One Franey Road, 8 a.m. to 4 p.m.)

 - Computer accessories: The tower, printer, keyboard, computer laptops, and toner and ink cartridges can be placed with regular trash.
 But please consider dropping them off for Electronics Recycling any weekday at DPW, One Franey Road, 8 a.m. to 4 p.m.

-- Door: Wooden doors must be cut in half.
+- Doors: Wooden doors must be cut in half.
 Tape storm doors with glass to prevent shattering.
 Multiple doors would be considered construction material, which requires private disposal.

 - Fire Extinguishers: Small, empty household extinguishers can be disposed with regular trash.
 Larger or non-empty ones (regardless of size) must be brought to the DPW on Hazardous Waste Days.